stefanhorning/basic-backup/README.md

 # basic-backup
 Backup scripts in bash utilizing rsync and hardlinking for efficient incremental **remote** backups.
 It can keep states for each backup run.
 Currently set to 7 days.
-But if you run it hourly it can easily be extended.
+But if want to run it hourly it can easily be extended.

 ## Project layout / dependencies
 Basic backup consists of two script.
 One to be placed on the machine you want to